Skip to main content

 Who Is Andrew Sauer?

-Andrew Sauer is a software developer and Eagle Scout who has lived in Big Bear City's East Valley for 6+ years.
-He currently serves on two local boards — the Big Bear Area Regional Wastewater Agency (BBARWA) and the Sugarloaf Property Owners Association — and previously served on the San Gorgonio Wilderness Association board.
+Andrew Sauer is a young father and East Valley homeowner who has lived in Big Bear City for 6+ years with his wife.
+A software developer and Eagle Scout, he currently serves on two local boards — the Big Bear Area Regional Wastewater Agency (BBARWA) and the Sugarloaf Property Owners Association — and previously served on the San Gorgonio Wilderness Association board.

-My experience on three local boards is what I want to bring to the CSD board: better communication with residents, practical use of technology, and stronger regional partnerships.
+His background in software and on three local boards taught Andrew to ask good questions, understand complex systems, and focus on practical outcomes.
+That's what he wants to bring to the CSD board: affordable rates, better communication with residents, smart use of technology, and stronger regional partnerships — so Big Bear stays a healthy, well-managed community.

 Why Is Andrew Running for CSD Board?

-Andrew Sauer is running for the Big Bear City CSD Board to strengthen communication between the district and East Valley residents.
-His priorities include proactive updates on service changes, practical use of technology in district operations, and closer coordination with regional agencies like BBARWA and the Big Bear Fire Authority.
+Andrew Sauer is running for the Big Bear City CSD Board to keep rates and fees affordable for the households that pay them and to strengthen communication between the district and residents.
+His priorities include close oversight of rates and fees, proactive updates on service changes, practical use of technology, and regional collaboration.

-I'm running because I think there's an opportunity to strengthen how the CSD connects with the residents it serves.
 Most people in East Valley don't think much about their water, wastewater, or trash service — and that's a sign things are working.
-But when changes come up, I'd like residents to feel informed and included, not surprised.
+But when changes come up, residents should feel informed and included, not surprised.
+That goes double for rates: Andrew will examine every proposed fee closely, explain it in plain language, and keep watching it after the vote.

 What Are Andrew's Priorities?

-Andrew Sauer's three priorities for the CSD Board are improving resident communication with proactive service updates and plain-language rate explanations, applying practical technology — including AI — to save money and do more with less, and strengthening regional collaboration with the City of Big Bear Lake, BBARWA, and the Big Bear Fire Authority.
+Andrew Sauer's four priorities for the CSD Board are keeping rates and fees affordable through close fee oversight, improving resident communication with proactive service updates and plain-language rate explanations, applying practical technology — including AI — to make the district's existing staff more productive so every dollar stretches further, and strengthening regional collaboration with the City of Big Bear Lake, BBARWA, and the Big Bear Fire Authority.

-As one of five directors, I can't do any of this alone — but I can bring these priorities to every discussion and decision.
+As one of five directors, Andrew can't do any of this alone — but he'll bring these priorities to every discussion and decision.

 01